rosskipp/data-projects/grouping-in-pandas/blog-post.md

 2     91.675397
 ```

-So there's some summary statistics for these groups.
-That's a whooole lot of spread around the median...which probably means there are some outliers in the data (maybe people that kept the bike for days).
-Just a breif look at this even though it's outside the scope, I'm sure you were all interested.
+So there are some summary statistics for these groups (as an aside, you can use the `describe` function to get these statistics and more in one call).
+That's a whole lot of spread around the median, which probably means there are some outliers in the data (maybe people that kept the bike for days).
+Just a brief look at this even though it's outside the scope, because I'm sure you were all interested 😊

 ```
 df[df.tripduration > 10000].tripduration.count()
 5110
 ```

-So yeah, there are a lot of bike rentals outside 2:45 even though the "max" is supposed to be 30 minutes.
-And the plot, just because we can (using ggplot of course):
+Our suspicions are confirmed - there are many bike rentals outside 2:45 even though the "max" is supposed to be 30 minutes.
+And the plot, just because we can (using [ggplot](http://yhat.github.io/ggplot/) of course):

 ```
 df_short = df[df.tripduration < 10000]